bd-spl/wee-most/README.md

 /mattermost server add a_banal_server
 ```

-You should then edit its configuration such as URL, username, password,...
+You should then edit its configuration such as URL, username, password, 2FA command,...
 To store the password safely, you can make use of WeeChat [secured data storage](https://weechat.org/files/doc/stable/weechat_user.en.html#secured_data)

 ```